telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/overview.md

 ---
 title: Overview
 page_title: Overview | RadTabbedForm
-description:  RadTabbedForm allows to display tab items directly in the title bar
+description: RadTabbedForm allows you to display tabs in the title bar, just like in most modern Web browsers.
 slug: radtabbedform-overview
 tags: radtabbedform
 published: True